LemmyNet/lemmy-docs/src/administration/separate_subdomains.md

 ## Limitations

-- As of the time of writing this (March 25th, 2025), the Lemmy UI seems to be hardcoded to the domain on which it is hosted.
-For example, even if you set the `LEMMY_UI_LEMMY_EXTERNAL_HOST` environment variable to be `short.domain`, the UI will still try accessing `sub.longerdomain.com` for API requests.

-In theory, if this is changed in the future, this documentation will be updated to reflect the change.
-However, in practice that may not occur.
-If you are reading this page far into the future, it may be worthwhile to test this functionality again to see if it has been changed.

 - If there is another service using the `/api`, `/pictrs`, `/feeds`, `/nodeinfo`, `/.well-known`, `/inbox`, `/version`, and `/sitemap.xml` paths on `short.domain`, it will conflict with the Lemmy server.
 Similarly, if there is a service on `short.domain` listening for the `Accept: application/activity+json` HTTP header, it will also conflict with the Lemmy server.
-- If you still want to access the admin user interface, the paths `/login` and `/admin` will also need to be unused on `short.domain`.
-This is optional, however, and is not required if the `lemmy-ui` container is omitted.

 ## Traefik